fluidblue/passdeposit/Readme.md

 Copyright (C) 2013 Max Geissler

 This program is free software, licensed under the GNU Affero General Public License (AGPL).
-Please see License.txt for more information.
+Please see License.md for more information.